konkor/filefinder/README.md

 # ![](/data/icons/filefinder.png) File Finder
+**File Finder** is an advanced native graphical file search tool and an integration with Gnome Nautilus file explorer through the Nautilus Extension.
+There is asynchronous threaded file search in multiple locations, a file masking, MIME types, modified dates, file sizes, text and binary patterns.
+It means results appear before a search ends, you can cancel a searching anytime.
+File Finder can search in multiple locations like files, folders, mount points, disks at the same time.
+Search queries can contain multiple search filters and text patterns and process them all together.
-File  Finder  is  the advanced search tool with gtk3 user interface and the integration with nautilus file explorer.
-There is multiple  search location  support  with  treading,  file  masking, MIME types, modified dates, file sizes, text and binary patterns.
-The search results can be sorted  by  attributes  and  processed with common actions like opening with a default application, containing folder, copy/move to  destination folder or trashing selection.
+The search results can be sorted by attributes and processed with common actions like opening with a default application, a containing folder, copy/move to a destination folder, trashing selection, and handled by internal plug-in's manager based on standard Shell Script.
+It can be used for an automation on the search results.
+Any shell script like bash, python, gjs can be converted to the File Finder Extension by adding the simple definitions in the scripts.

 ![](/data/screenshots/filefinder.png?raw=true)